 With business VoIP, employees are able to take phone calls regardless of their locations.
 This allows them to work from home, a practice which can save a company thousands of dollars in utilities and office space.
 Some employees are also more productive when they are in a quiet environment rather than a crowded office with colleagues.

 Furthermore, VoIP has several advanced features such as conference calling, instant video calling, and simulring.
 This allows staff to collaborate on projects without having to travel across the country.
 Not only does this save travel expenses, but it also frees up valuable time for employees.

 The choice of a business communication system has long-term consequences for the growth and profitability of an organization.
-The difference in costs alone between a traditional phone service and business VoIP are substantial.
+The difference in costs alone between a traditional phone service and SMB VoIP are substantial.
 When you add the productivity improvements, efficient operation and flexibility it enables, it is clear that business VoIP is the better choice for most businesses.